Postpartum Headache – Causes, Symptoms, Treatment

 The diagnosis of primary headache disorders and PDPH is clinical; no additional laboratory or imaging studies are necessary.
 Laboratory workup for secondary headache syndromes in the puerperium includes a urinalysis, a spot urinary protein to creatinine ratio, complete blood count, comprehensive metabolic panel, and lactate dehydrogenase.
 Lumbar puncture with fluid analysis is necessary if meningitis is suspected.
 The imaging modality of choice differs based on the most likely suspected diagnosis.
 Non-contrasted head CT is rapid and non-invasive but is not sensitive to early ischemic strokes and sinus venous thrombosis.
 It is most appropriate for the diagnosis of spontaneous and traumatic intracranial hemorrhage.
 For sinus venous thrombosis, CT venography is as sensitive as MR venography and is more readily available.
 MRI is most sensitive for early ischemic strokes.

-You Might Also Like Vaginal Discharge - Causes, Symptom, Diagnosis, Treatment
+You Might Also Like Scabies Treatment, Symptoms, Diagnosis,

 Treatment of Postpartum Headache